codingbymohsen/hashthink/README.md

 # Hashthink Full-stack Test

 This is a full-stack project built for the Hashthink technical assessment.
-It features a single-page dashboard with React, TailwindCSS, and a NestJS backend.
+It features a single-page dashboard with React, Nextjs, TailwindCSS, and a NestJS backend.

 ---